Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 Unfortunately, Freelancer is also known for its low-quality projects and scams.
 Many clients on the platform are looking for cheap labor.

 As a result, you may work on projects that don’t pay well.
 I’ve had some good experiences with Freelancer, but I’ve also had some bad ones.
+I recommend using this platform with caution.

 6. FlexJobs